ap467/mesonet-api-v2-docs/nearesttime.md

 Acquiring data from this web service requires certain parameters.
 When encoding URLs, all parameters are separated using the ampersand (&) character and their value is indicated by an equal sign (=).
 Below is a list of accepted parameters.

-* `token` (_required_), You're application's API token.
+* `token` (_required_), Your application's API token.
 It is recommended that a new token is created for each application, so that you can manage access and quotas.

 * `attime`(_required_), The date and time of the closest observation to be returned.
 In the form of **YYYYMMDDhhmm** Where _YYYY_ is year, _MM_ is month, _DD_ is day, _hh_ is hour, and _mm_ is minutes.
 For example: `attime=201306011800`.
 All times are requested in UTC, but may be returned in either UTC or Local time format for each station.
 See the `obtimezone` parameter.